“There’s a difference between really loving someone and loving the idea of her.”

 The book switches between Nick’s narrative, as a person who is desperately looking for his wife which Amy consumes the attention of America’s media, and Amy’s diary, as she writes about the early days of their relationship.
 “Tra and la!
 I am smiling a big adopted-orphan smile as I write this …I met a boy!”
 She says.
 And then later: “He promised to take care of me, and yet I feel afraid.”

-Slowly, the two stories begin to converge, the media and police begin to swing the blame towards Nick’s way.
+Slowly, the two stories begin to converge, the media and police start to swing the blame towards Nick’s way.
 He lies to the police: little lies that don’t really matter, but why is he doing it?
 And there’s something strange about Amy’s diary too; her vision of the events of their past is different from Nick’s, it demolishes their perfect image.
-We begin to see the cracks of the darkness in this seemingly perfect marriage: where is Amy, and who is telling the truth?
+We begin to see the cracks in the darkness in this seemingly perfect marriage: where is Amy, and who is telling the truth?

 I spent most of the book deciding between fearing Amy Dunne and wanting to be best friends with Amy Dunne.
-The woman is brilliant, witty and completely on-point about so many things (the “Cool Girl” speech; “bleed and clean,”).
+The woman is brilliant, witty and utterly on-point about so many things (the “Cool Girl” speech; “bleed and clean,”).
 Her brilliance is terrifying.
 Even when it looks like her plans are going to unravel and she’s going to be caught, she finds a new way to win.
 Amy is always about winning.

 I didn’t like Nick at the beginning but now looking back, you’re not supposed to like him then.
 He’s a bitter loser who drifts through the investigation, shrugging his shoulders at every new clue suggesting he might have a part in his wife’s disappearance.
 It’s only when he starts to fight back and become more like Amy, crafting his own lies and using the media to his advantage, that you begin to like him.
-It has a scary twist on the traditional happy romantic ending, and I loved it.

-In short, this book hits all the marks and I will definitely be reading more from Gillian Flynn in the future.
+In short, this book hits all the marks, and I will definitely be reading more from Gillian Flynn in the future.